You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

 Specify the log options:

-Cluster: Select the source, target, or CAM host cluster.
+Cluster: Select the source, target, or MTC host cluster.

 Log source: Select Velero, Restic, or Controller.